-Letter from the Director, December 2015
+Letter from Director/MSP campaign, December 2015

 Greetings and Happy Holidays from the University of Michigan Museum Studies Program!
 The approaching end of the calendar year provides a good opportunity to look back on the past year and forward to the coming one, and bring you up to date on our recent news and activities.